espinbrandon49/easy-access-weather/README.md

 * The structure of the HTML elements follow a logical structure that is key for DOM references, styling, and access to the elements from JS and CSS.
 * The HTML follows best practices for class/id naming conventions, indentation, etc. so that I was able to:
  - concisely use the Document interfaces such as getElementById() in JavaScript to access the inputs/element data, display accurate outputs, and connect event handlers.
-* The HTML is referenced throughout the JS and CSS using the Web API .
+* The HTML is referenced throughout the JS and CSS using the web API .

 ### CSS
 * The application has responsive layout that adapts to your viewport on various screen sizes
-* Application user experience is intuitive and easy to navigate.
-* Application user interface style is clean and polished.

 ## Git/GitHub
 * The Application is deployed at a live URL and loads with no errors.